deepikathangaraj25/Vehicle-prediction/README.md

-**Downloading the DeepSORT Files From The Google Drive** https://drive.google.com/drive/folders/1kna8eWGrSfzaR6DtNJ8_GchGgPMv3VC8?usp=sharing .
-After downloading the DeepSORT Zip file from the drive, unzip it go into the subfolders and place the deep_sort_pytorch folder into the ultralytics/yolo/v8/segment folder.
+**Downloading the DeepSORT Files From The Google Drive** https://drive.google.com/drive/folders/1kna8eWGrSfzaR6DtNJ8_GchGgPMv3VC8?usp=sharing

+.
+After downloading the DeepSort Zip file from the drive, unzip it go into the subfolders and place the deep_sort_pytorch folder into the ultralytics/yolo/v8/segment folder.

 .
 Downloading a Sample Videos from the Google Drive.